residentsystem/DataFlow/README.md

 3. Open Git Bash.

-4. Navigate to the project directory where you want the cloned directory to be made (C:\Project\DataFlowCore).
+4. Navigate to the project directory where you want the cloned directory to be made (C:\Project\DataFlow).

 5. Type git clone, and then paste the URL you copied in Step 2.